 Mala and Bruce had attended their church’s Christmas program the night before her disappearance.
 The gifts from her Sunday School students were still in her car.
-On Monday night, Mala planned to attend a church supper with her husband.
+Mala planned to attend a church supper on Monday night with her husband.
 She didn’t show up.

 After checking with family and friends and confirming that no one had heard from her, the family called the police.
 Bruce showed up at Sonya’s family’s home, as he was friends with Sonya’s brother.
 She remembers answering the door and Bruce dropping to his knees, saying, “Mala hasn’t come home.
 Will y’all help me look for her?”
 They immediately piled into a car and began searching for Mala.

 That night police estimate that around 75 volunteers, relatives, and members of law enforcement searched through the evening.
-On Tuesday morning, Christmas Day, a family friend and soon to be a special prosecutor in the case Hughel Harrison, along with his son Sam, were searching the Tribble’s Mill area and found a grocery list, scribbled on a piece of paper used at Gwinnett Commercial Bank, in Still’s handwriting.
+On Tuesday morning, Christmas Day, a family friend and soon to be a special prosecutor in the case Hughel Harrison, along with his son Sam, were searching the Tribble Mill area and found a grocery list scribbled on a piece of paper used at Gwinnett Commercial Bank in Still’s handwriting.
 Soon her handbag, coat, a slip, and some of the groceries she had purchased were located in the same area, and the search became focused there.
-The groceries led investigators to the Big Star grocery store located at Lawrenceville Square Shopping Center, where witnesses confirmed she had shopped in the store on Monday afternoon.
+The groceries led investigators to the Big Star grocery store at Lawrenceville Square Shopping Center, where witnesses confirmed she had shopped in the store on Monday afternoon.
 She was placed there by witnesses shortly after 1 PM.

 Investigators began interviewing shoppers at the center.
 Police questioned a man that witnesses said had been bothering women at the center.
 He was given a polygraph exam and ruled out as a suspect.
 In total, Gwinnett Police conducted over 350 interviews in this case.

 Loganville resident Gary Sprose drove around with two of his children in the Tribble Mill area near sundown on Christmas Eve.
 There they found and picked up two calendars and a carton of eggs.
 Unaware of any incident in the area, he gave one of the calendars and the eggs to his Mother-In-Law, Mrs. Leila Walker, who he had been visiting on Ozora Church Road.
-When Mrs. Walker heard that a body had been discovered near her home, she called the police, and a detective came out and picked up the eggs and calendar.
+When Mrs. Walker heard that a body was discovered near her home, she called the police, and a detective came out and picked up the eggs and calendar.
 The calendar was sent to the crime lab to be inspected for fingerprints.

 Mala Still was laid to rest on December 28, with services held at her home church, First Baptist of Dacula.
 She had been re-baptized in the church just four weeks earlier.
 Her pastor, Rev. Lamoyne Sharp, was the officiant.
 He said of Mrs. Still, “She always had a smile on her face, good word on her lips.”
 A crowd of 300 filled the sanctuary, and the overflow crowd lined the sidewalk outside.
-She was buried in the church cemetery, in her wedding dress.
+She was buried in the church cemetery in her wedding dress.